Annual Exhibition 2022

 Images will be entered in classes, checked for adherence to society and class rules, and judged by a team of three expert judges who are not members of WPS.

 After judging, entrants will be notified which of their images have been accepted and whether they have been awarded any Trophies or Certificates of Merit.
-At this stage, entrants should submit prints of the accepted images, which will be retained for framing and hanging.
+At this stage, entrants must submit prints of the accepted images, which must be available to the organisers within three weeks of the results being announced.
+They will be retained for framing and hanging and returned after the exhibition.

-The official opening of the Annual Exhibition is marked by a Private View evening, when members and their guests may view the exhibition.
+It intended that the Annual Exhibition will include a Private View evening, when members and their guests may view the exhibition.

-Trophies and Certificates of Merit are also presented.
+Trophies and Certificates of Merit will be presented.

-Each visitor receives an exhibition catalogue, has the opportunity to purchase work, and is invited to enter the Public Vote for their favourite print.
+Each visitor to the exhibition receives an exhibition catalogue, has the opportunity to purchase work, and is invited to enter the Public Vote for their favourite print.

 The winner of the Public Vote will be awarded a trophy.